-A study in the Journal of Analytical Toxicology reports that people who took Zoloft experienced drowsiness and sedation from the drug.
-The risk of drowsiness is higher if you take larger doses of Zoloft, such as 100-mg doses.
+A case study reported that people who took Zoloft could experience drowsiness and sedation from the drug.
+The risk of drowsiness is higher if you take larger doses of Zoloft, such as 100 milligrams (mg).
 However, Zoloft can cause drowsiness at any dosage.

 Alcohol can also cause sedation and may enhance these effects from Zoloft.
-That means if you mix alcohol and Zoloft, you may experience the drowsy effects more quickly than someone who drinks the same amount of alcohol who does not take Zoloft.
+That means if you mix alcohol and Zoloft, you may experience drowsiness more quickly than someone who drinks the same amount of alcohol but doesn’t take Zoloft.

 You should also never skip doses of your medication to drink alcohol.
 Doing this can make your condition worse, and the drug will also likely still be in your body.
 That means you could still have a dangerous reaction.